Orthogonal polynomials associated with a continued fraction of Hirschhorn: The Stieltjes Transform

 \begin{Remarks} Before closing this section, we make a few remarks concerning the discrete part of the measure $\mu$.
 Recall that Nevai's theorem says that the discrete part of the measure will lie outside $(-1,1)$.
 Let $X(x)=F/G $ represent the continued fraction, with $F$ and $G$ entire functions (as above).
 Assume that $x_0$ is an isolated mass point of weight $m_0$.
 Then $X(x)$ is of the form

 Thus $X(x)$ has a simple pole at $x_0$ with residue equal to $m_0$.
 Since the measure is positive, the residue $m_0$ is positive. \begin{enumerate} \item This implies that the mass points of the discrete part of the measure occur at the poles of the continued fraction $X(x)$ outside $(-1,1)$.
+The function $G$ is an entire function of $\rho$ of order zero so it must have infinitely many zeros.
+However it can only have finitely many zeros in the unit disc, hence $X(x)$ has finitely many poles because we chose $|\rho| < 1$.

-Since the measure is bounded, we can only have a finite number of such points. \item We can show that the zeros of $F(x)$ interlace with the zeros of $G(x)$.
+\item We can show that the zeros of $F(x)$ interlace with the zeros of $G(x)$.
 The poles of $X(x)$ occur at the zeros of $G$.
 If the pole is at $x=\rho$, we have

 Thus, $F$ and $G^{\prime}$ have the same sign.
 Now at two successive zeros of $G(x)$, the sign of $G^{\prime}(x)$ will be different.
 And thus the sign of $F(x)$ changes at two successive zeros of $G(x)$.
 This implies that $F$ has a zero between two successive zeros of $G$. \end{enumerate} \end{Remarks} Unfortunately, we are unable to compute the zeros of $G$ from our formulas, and thus cannot say much more about the discrete part of the measure.